learn-co-curriculum/dsc-introduction-to-keras/README.md

     * *Example*: one image is a sample in a convolutional network
     * *Example*: one audio file is a sample for a speech recognition model

-* **Batch**: a set of N samples.
+* **Batch**: a set of $N$ samples.
 The samples in a batch are processed independently, in parallel.
 If training, a batch results in only one update to the model.
 * A batch generally approximates the distribution of the input data better than a single input.
 The larger the batch, the better the approximation; however, it is also true that the batch will take longer to process and will still result in only one update.
 For inference (evaluate/predict), it is recommended to pick a batch size that is as large as you can afford without going out of memory (since larger batches will usually result in faster evaluation/prediction).
 * **Epoch**: an arbitrary cutoff, generally defined as "one pass over the entire dataset", used to separate training into distinct phases, which is useful for logging and periodic evaluation.
-* When using validation_data or validation_split with the fit method of Keras models, evaluation will be run at the end of every epoch.
+* When using `validation_data` or `validation_split` with the `.fit()` method of Keras models, evaluation will be run at the end of every epoch.
 * Within Keras, there is the ability to add callbacks specifically designed to be run at the end of an epoch.
 Examples of these are learning rate changes and model checkpointing (saving).

-### Plotting
+### Plot

 When we fit the model as shown above, we not only update the model object itself, we are also returned a history associated with the model.
 (Hence our variable name.)
 With this, we can retrieve further information regarding how the model training progressed from epoch to epoch.
-To do this, you can access the history attribute of the returned object.
+To do this, you can access the `.history` attribute of the returned object.
 Given our variable naming above, we would thus have:

 `history.history`

 This will return a dictionary of the metrics we indicated when compiling the model.
 By default, the loss criteria will always be included as well.
-So in our example, this dictionary will have 2 keys, one for the loss, and one for the accuracy.
+So in our example, this dictionary will have two keys, one for the loss, and one for the accuracy.
 If you wish to plot learning curves for the loss or accuracy versus the epochs, you can then simply retrieve these lists.
 For example:

 `history.history['loss']`

 would return a list of the loss at each epoch.

-## Making Predictions
+## Make Predictions

-As with sci-kit learn and other prebuilt packages, making predictions from a trained model is relatively straightforward.
-To do this, you can simply use the `predict` method built into the model object.
+As with scikit-learn and other packages, making predictions from a trained model is relatively straightforward.
+To do this, you can simply use the `.predict()` method built into the model object.
 For example:

 ```python
 y_hat = model.predict(x)
 ```

-## Evaluating the Model
+## Evaluate the Model

-Now that the model has been trained, our predictions are applying that model to the data.
-Similarly, we can use the `evaluate` method in order to compute the loss and other specified metrics for our trained model.
+Similarly, we can use the `.evaluate()` method in order to compute the loss and other specified metrics for our trained model.

 For example,